MicrosoftDocs/customer-insights/ci-docs/consent-management/import-consent-data.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-Consent management lets you import data about the consent agreements from your customers.
+Consent management lets you import data about the consent agreements you have with your customers.
 There are two types of consent data: subscriptions and purposes.
 Subscriptions are channels of communication to existing or prospective customers.
 Purposes indicate how data can be used and processed.

 ## How to import consent data